 Can BIS be encrypted?

 Yes.
-Please refer to Bluetooth Core Specification v5.2, Vol 6, Part B, Section 4.4.6.10.
+Please refer to Bluetooth® Core 5.2, Vol 6, Part B, Section 4.4.6.10.

-Can Constant Tone Extension (CTE) be appended after the Cyclic Redundancy Check (CRC) of LE Isochronous Channels packets?
+Can Constant Tone Extension (CTE) be appended after the Cyclic Redundancy Check (CRC) of Isochronous Channels packets?

 Yes, CIS allows that the PHY used from central to peripheral is different than the PHY used from peripheral to central.